zplizzi/zplizzi.github.io/pages/ai-safety.md

 Of course this example is somewhat trivial - we could just move the button out of range of the robot arm.
 But as the agent gets more capable (being able to move, being able to talk, etc), and as RL training methods improve, the range of actions it can take to prevent us from shutting it down become greater.

-This is an excellent example of a general theme that we'll see in the other examples.
+This is an example of a general theme that we'll see in the other examples.
 The core problem of AI alignment is that we have specified a reward function that is completely "safe" (making block towers), and yet unsafe behavior has emerged.
 The problem isn't with what is "in" the reward function - it's in what's not.
 In this case, we didn't explicitly specify "don't stop us from pressing the button", so that behavior was learned as a simple accessory towards the main "safe" task.
 This is a general problem, known as "instrumental goals".
 Preventing us from shutting off the robot is an instrumental goal, because it's not the core goal of the robot, but it's a side goal that help the robot achieve the core goal.
 Instrumental goals that more powerful agents might learn to desire could be "more compute power", "escaping from this box", "more control over the physical world", etc.

 You might think the solution is just to add to the reward function "don't stop us from pressing the e-stop button".
 That would be a solution, but the problem is that there are a multitude of instrumental goals and failure modes, some of which are very hard to specify specifically what we do and don't want (and some of which we might not have even discovered yet).
 In a simple environment like the robot arm, we could probably safely solve it this way.
 But in a more complex environment with a stronger AI, explicitly defining everything we don't want becomes impossible.

 ### Containment breach

-"Boxing" is a safety approach (discussed later) that attempts to make AI safe by containing it in a physical (or perhaps software) box, to prevent it from being able to access the rest of the world.
+[Boxing](#physical-methods) is a safety approach that attempts to make AI safe by containing it in a physical (or perhaps software) box, to prevent it from being able to access the rest of the world.
 Some might think that for an AI to escape the box, it would have to have explicit nefarious intentions.
 However, this is not the case.

 Suppose we have a simple two-dimensional environment with an agent starting initially in a box.
 The box has a small hole, so the agent can potentially escape.
 The agent has a simple objective, entirely contained within the box - perhaps pressing some buttons when they turn a certain color.